shakes76/PatternFlow/recognition/4576111-YOLO-ISICs(2018)/README.md

 This is a python based package that utilizes a custom [YoloV1](https://arxiv.org/abs/1506.02640v5) model to detect skin lesions.
 ## Description
 #### Background
 Australia has one of the highest rates of deaths by skin cancer in the world[1].
-Detecting problematic skin lesions early is one of the best preventative methods for stopping the progression life threating cancer.
-The most common method in peforming this detecting is seeing a dermatologist[2], unfortunely this depends on the ability of dermatologist and the results can be varied[3].
+Detecting problematic skin lesions early is one of the best preventative methods for stopping the progression of life threating cancer.
+The most common method for individuals detecting skin lesions is too visit a dermatologist[2].
+Unfortunately this depends on the ability of the dermatologist and accuracy can be varied[3].

 #### Solution
-This module gives a partial solution to this problem.
+This module(in its current form) gives a partial solution to this problem.
 Using the help of Convolutional Neural Networks, this module provides the ability for skin lesions to be detected using image detection, this can aid a dermatologist in their search for cancerous skin lesions.
-Further work will go into classifying these lesions.
+Further work will go into classifying these lesions in the hope that dermatologists or even individuals can detect cancerous lesions using their phones.

 ### Model Architecture:
 This module utilizes a slight variation on the YoloV1 Architecture.
 <p align="center"><img src="./images/YOLOV1.png" width="600"></p>
-The change?
-At each CNN layer, Batch Normalisation has been introduced as a way of speeding up the training process.
+In contrary to the original architecture, batch normalisation has been introduced as a way of speeding up the training process.

 ### Loss Function:
-As specified in the YoloV1 paper, the yolov1 uses a custom loss function.
+As specified in the YoloV1 paper, the yolov1 uses a custom loss function:
 <p align="center"><img src="./images/yoloLoss.png" width="500"></p>
 There is quite a bit to unpack here, so I suggest reading into it [here](https://jonathan-hui.medium.com/real-time-object-detection-with-yolo-yolov2-28b1b93e2088)

 ### Metric:
 The yolo paper uses the mean average precision (so called mAP) for its metric.
 This implementation instead uses the Jaccard Index (as known as 'IoU').
-The jaccard index is calcaluted on the highest confidence bounding box.
-Below is visual representation of this equation:
+The jaccard index is calcaluted between the highest confidence predicted bounding box and ground truth.
+Below is visual representation of the Jaccard Index:
 <p align="center"><img src="./images/iou.PNG" width="400"></p>

 ### Dataset: